-The financial results for the quarter ended March 31, 2019, are presented under the new standard, while the comparative periods presented are not adjusted and continue to be reported in accordance with the Company's historical accounting policy.
+The financial results for the three and six months ended June 30, 2019, are presented under the new standard, while the comparative periods presented are not adjusted and continue to be reported in accordance with the Company's historical accounting policy.

-Refer to Note 5, "Right-of-use asset and lease liabilities" for further information.
+Refer to note 5, "Right-of-use asset and lease liabilities" for further information.

 In March 2019, the FASB issued ASU 2019-01, "Codification Improvements" to Leases (Topic 842).
-This pronouncement did not have material impact on the Company.
+This pronouncement did not have a material impact on the Company.